Inside Narayanpura – Pakistan’s Biggest Minorities Compound

-In the neighborhood of Karachi’s Ranchore Lines, there is a small India of diverse people, colors & faith, Narayanpura, a place with a very distinct feel and mesmerizing culture to it which sets it apart as an example for the world in religious tolerance and strong community bonds.
-Narayanpura, although being a “low-income settlement”, is considered to be the biggest minority compound of Pakistan.
-It consists of 15,000 people from different religions living in harmony despite their differences .
-Situated streets away from each other, are three Hindu Temples, two Christian Churches, and a Sikh Gurdwara in this area, providing a beautiful diverse sight rarely seen in the otherwise Muslim-majority country.
+In the neighborhood of Karachi’s Ranchore Lines, there lies a small India of diverse people, colors and faiths, Narayanpura, a place with a very distinct feel and mesmerizing culture to it which sets it apart as an example for the world in religious tolerance and strong community bonds.
+Narayanpura, although being a “low-income settlement”, is considered to be the biggest minority compound of Pakistan consisting of 15,000 people from different religions living in harmony despite their differences .
+Situated streets away from each other, are three Hindu temples, two Christian churches and a Sikh Gurdwara in this area, providing a beautiful diverse sight rarely seen in the otherwise Muslim-majority country.

 Narayanpura was established in 1824 by a Hindu activist named Narayandas.
 Today, it houses hundreds of thousands of workers of Karachi Municipal Corporation (KMC) employed in janitorial services – a job that seems to be unofficially reserved for the “poor” minorities of the country.
 The nature of these jobs has ended up giving the unfortunate name “Bhangi Para” to the area by many locals.
 But despite their decrepit condition, Hindus, Christians and Sikhs have been living next to each other for centuries, celebrating each other’s festival as their own.
 During Christmas, Holi and Besakhi, everyone participates in the celebrations regardless of their faith.

 In Pakistan, due to dominant religious pressure groups the masses are mostly conservative.
 But here, you have complete freedom to practice your customs and celebrate your events no matter from which belief system you are.
 Children of Hindus, Christians & Sikhs are brought up together, they play together in the same streets.
 No hatred is implanted on the basis of their beliefs.
 They all respect each other’s beliefs.

 TILL DEATH DO US PART